 So us Cape Townias, are just getting a tiny taste of it.
 There may well be more to come.
-We have to wake up and be prepared -no matter the size of our property or bank account, Many of us who have tried to grow our own food by tending a vegetables patch in the back garden, are finding it hard to keep our greens alive in these conditions.
-This years wine crops may taste a little sweeter from all the sun.
+We have to wake up and be prepared -no matter the size of our property or bank account, Many of us who have tried to grow our own food by tending a vegetable patch in the back garden, are finding it hard to keep our greens alive in these conditions.
+This year’s wine crops may taste a little sweeter from all the sun.
 But I have to ask why vineyards take up most of the agricultural ground around this fertile region?
-Ideally more of this land should be utilized for food if we were to be more logistical about survival of the species.
-(If I was the president I would make the vineyards dedicate a percentage of their lands to growing organic vegetables as a way to give back. – Boschendal– is doing it, they have one acre of organic vegetable garden which yields a ton of vegetables.)
+Another question is why so much water gets turned to wine around here.
+Ideally, more of this land should be utilized for food if we were to be more logistical about the survival of the species.
+(If I was the president I would make the vineyards dedicate a percentage of their lands to growing organic vegetables as a way to give back.
+Boschendal– is doing it, they have one acre of organic vegetable garden which yields a ton of vegetables.
 How much of our water is being used to grow wine?
 It’s high time to ask these questions.
-The most addictive substances on the planet, such as sugar, coffee, tobacco and wine are crops that use the most water.
+The most addictive substances on the planet, such as sugar, coffee, tobacco, and wine are crops that use the most water.
 We have to take a hold on our addictions in a more conscious world.
-But just when the going gets tough and depressing, thats when we reach for our comforting cuppa coffee with 2 sugars and a smoke and later a glass of wine.
-Let’s not think about it too much, shall we.
+But just when the going gets tough and depressing, that’s when we reach for our comforting cuppa coffee with 2 sugars and a smoke and later a glass of wine.
+Let’s not think about it too much, shall we?

 I have been collecting water for months from the Newlands Spring- which is kindly offered to the public by the SA Brewery factory, who has been hogging it since they colonized the place.
-On each visit, I speak to a few people in the cue and asking them why they come.
+On each visit, I have been speaking to a few people in the cue and asking them why they come.
 Many said that the spring water tastes so much better.
-One woman said that apart from the good water she loved the process of collecting it, because it felt so Biblical.
-Another explained that the spring water was so much more energized (as apposed to dead tap water- it had more life) that it was worth the drive to collect it.
+One woman said that apart from the good water she loved the process of collecting it because it felt so Biblical.
+Another explained that the spring water was so much more energized (as opposed to dead tap water- it had more life) that it was worth the drive to collect it.
 (All the way from Seapoint.)
 There were others collecting whole truckloads of water to fill their swimming pools (and still adding chemicals to it) and to water their plants so as to save on the water bill.
-Another woman collecting for a primary school.
-There are all types of water collectors.
+There was a woman with a truckload of containers collecting for a primary school.
 There were policemen and mechanics and insurance men.
 In our demographic, more men than women.
 They rub shoulders in the cue and realize that they are all in this together.
 It creates an unspoken sense of community.
 This is life in the age of Climate Change.
 When we collect our own water from the spring we are taking our survival seriously, independently of the system.
 No matter who we are and what we believe taking water from the source of the earth and that is precious.
 We are very grateful that we can.
 Even in the city.
-No wonder she is called the Mothercity.
+No wonder she is called the Mother city.
 We are very grateful for our mountain and her underground water.
 It is time to take a different approach to our resource management.